janderss0n/ml_model_as_azure_web_service/README.md

 IMPORTANT: When you run this script you will get the address to the web server (a uri) printed in your terminal.
 This you will need in the next step.
 (Look something like http://999.99.99.999:99/score)

 4. Make predictions using the web server: To make predictions use the http_request_to_deployed_model.py.
-You need to change to your uri in the script which you got in step 3.
+You need to pass in your uri which you got in step 3 as an environment variable when you run the script.
 First we will load the data that we want to make predictions on.
 Then we send this data as a post using the uri and we get predictions made by the model back.
 In this case I use the test data from step 1 which I also had the actual values for.
 I saved both the actual and the predictions to a csv file called prediction_made_on_test in the subdirectory called prediction.

 5. Evaluation: Use the eval_pred.py to get a visualization of the prediction and r2 score.